SainsburyWellcomeCentre/Pyper/doc/source/troubleshooting.rst

 The detection doesn't give me any result
 ----------------------------------------
-    - Please check that your sample is in the image during the frame range you are tracking
+    - Please check that your sample is in the video during the frame range you are tracking.
-    - broaden your size restriction and lower your threshold
-    - use the diff option and check what the camera is seeing as the diff.
+    - Use the diff option and check what the camera is seeing as the diff.
-    - Select your threshold based on the previous test.
+    - Broaden your size restriction and lower your threshold.
     - See 'The diff is noisy and there is a lot of background' below for further troubleshooting.

 The diff is noisy and there is a lot of background
 --------------------------------------------------